-Meeting Title: Trust Board Meeting - - Date: 25 June 2020 Agenda No. 5.1 Report Title: Workforce and Education Committee Report Workforce and Education Committee Report Lead Director/ Manager: Stephen Collier, Chair of Workforce and Education Committee Report Author: Stephen Collier, Chair of Workforce and Education Committee Presented for: nformation Executive Summary: This paper sets out the key risks and issues reviewed by the Committee at its meeting on 11 June 2020 including commenting on assurance to the Board on key risks allocated to the Committee.
-The landscape in which the Trust is operating is verative at the start of the calendar year.
-Those changed of internal review of whether the Trust's Workforce 2019) remained valid and appropriate in our new of that it does, although additional attention needs to educational activities. ircumstances h and Education ircumstances. ad prompted an Strategy (set in The response is There is clear evidence that our management or processes is sub-standard, and renewed effort and We were briefed on how this is being addressed.
+Meeting Title: Trust Board Meeting Date: 25 June 2020 Agenda No. 5.1 Report Title: Workforce and Education Committee Report Lead Director/ Manager: Stephen Collier, Chair of Workforce and Education Committee Report Author: Stephen Collier, Chair of Workforce and Education Committee Presented for: Information Executive Summary: This paper sets out the key risks and issues reviewed by the Committee at its meeting on 11 June 2020 including commenting on assurance to the Board on key risks allocated to the Committee.
+The landscape in which the Trust is operating is very different from that prevailing at the start of the calendar year.
+Those changed circumstances had prompted an internal review of whether the Trust's Workforce and Education Strategy (set in 2019) remained valid and appropriate in our new circumstances.
+The response is that it does, although additional attention needs to be given to our retention and educational activities.
+There is clear evidence that our management of our Freedom to Speak Up processes is sub-standard, and renewed effort and commitment to this is required.
+We were briefed on how this is being addressed.
 The Committee reviewed the Trust's new Covid-19 Risk Assessment process, being undertaken for all staff.
 This individual staff-member risk assessment contains reference to a number of risk factors, including ethnic group, and creates a risk score.
 The Committee was assured that the risk factor weighting, and the risk stratification derived from it, was based on national guidance rather than being locally set.
-As part of a refresh of the BAF, the Board has agreed that the five risks previously allocated to the Committee be consolidated into two separate risk domains and reported at Trust-level as two separate risks.
-The Committee agreed that this was sensible and appropriate when considered at Trust level.
-However, the Committee also agreed to continue to monitor the individual components of those risks under the four thematic domains with which it had previously been working, and which underpin the Committee's work.
-In relation to the risk-rating allocated to the two agreed with the proposal from the Chief Corporat allocated to the new Strategic Risk 8 was u recommended that the Trust executive re-assess to Board meeting with its assessment. e Affairs Office underweight (a er that the rating t 12) and has Recommendation: The Board is asked to: Note the update in the report; and Receive the Annual Committee Report; Approve the proposed changes to Committee Endorse the Committee's 2020/21 Work plan e's Terms of R eference; and Supports Trust Strategic Objective: Valuing our staff CQC Theme: Are services at this Trust well-led Single Oversight Framework Theme: Board Assurance, Risk management
+As part of a refresh of the BAF, the Board has agree allocated to the Committee be consolidated into a reported at Trust-level as two separate risks.
+The sensible and appropriate when considered at Trust also agreed to continue to monitor the individual of the four thematic domains with which it had previou underpin the Committee's work. two separate ri Committee agre level.
+Howeve omponents of t sk domains and eed that this was r, the Committee nose risks under agreed with the proposal from the Chief Corporat allocated to the new Strategic Risk 8 was u relation to the risk-rating allocated to the two new risk areas, the Committee reed with the proposal from the Chief Corporate Affairs Officer that the rating ocated to the new Strategic Risk 8 was underweight (at 12) and has commended that the Trust executive re-assess this and report back to the July pard meeting with its assessment.
+Recommendation: The Board is asked to: Note the update in the report; and Receive the Annual Committee Report; Approve the proposed changes to Committee's Terms of Reference; and Endorse the Committee's 2020/21 Work plan Supports Trust Strategic Objective: Valuing our staff CQC Theme: Are services at this Trust well-led Single Oversight Framework Theme: Board Assurance, Risk management